 We entered the center and were greeted by the familiar bustling of a show—people in line for tickets, people waiting for loved ones and getting drinks from the overflowing bar.
 Among all of this were the great posters advertising the show with a high-jumping photo of a smiling newsboy.
 However, one thing I didn’t anticipate and was pleasantly surprised by was the Newsies photo booth right outside the entrance of the theater.
 Guests were invited to be their own headlines with a newspaper outline and space for you and friends to pose for the front-page story.
 It was an exceedingly fun and involved introduction to the show.
 It was a good indicator of how the show itself went.
 The show, like the photo booth and the posters was inclusive, fun, energetic, and just downright impressive.

 When the lights dimmed and the curtains were drawn the audience was greeted by a stage that was put together to depict the New York City living quarters of the time. (i.e. lots of fire escape stairs, balconies, and clotheslines.)
 It definitely had an industrial aesthetic.
 Throughout the play the set was moved around and was seemingly elaborate despite being made up of about four or five major balcony pieces.
 I was impressed by how seamlessly the staff moved through out the set, up and down stairs that were often moving, while also staying in character, dancing their butts off, and projecting.
-Another impressive aspect of the set that was the use of projectors to convey parts of the message audiences usually doesn’t see.
-The projections, adapted by Daniel Brodie, projected headlines and letters that were being written.
-It was certainly a great use of that system and proved a strong actor in the development of the story.
+The use of projectors was a remarkable feature of the set, and you can find them at the best price on this site.
+These projectors, managed by Daniel Brodie, were utilized to display parts of the message that are not usually seen by the audience.
+The projections projected headlines and letters that were being written, which proved to be an excellent use of the system and contributed significantly to the story’s development.

 The singing and dancing of the show was absolutely flawless.
 The choreography, which was put together by Tony Award Winning choreographer Christopher Gattelli, included plenty of back flips and pirouettes to wow the crowd often and the musical numbers were catchy.
 Not only did they include many ballet-focused choreography but also the King of New York number was a tap-dancing piece.
 This eclectic and creative mix of dance was too fresh.
 They had a lot of actors on stage at some points and despite the large amount of actors the stage never felt overcrowded with dancers.
 Although the central characters like Katherine and Jack shined, everyone in the cast had their chance in the light.